LuckyGlass/LuckyGlass.github.io/_pages/cv.md

 Education
 ======
-* Undergraduate in computer science, Peking University, 2022 - Present
+* Undergraduate in School of Electronics Engineering and Computer Sciencecomputer science, Peking University, 2022 - Present